adjust/xamarin_sdk/doc/android/android.md

 ### 7. Update your activities

-To provide proper session tracking, it is required to call certain Adjust methods every time any Activity resumes or pauses.
+To provide proper session tracking, you are required to call certain adjust methods every time any Activity resumes or pauses.
 Otherwise the SDK might miss a session start or session end.
 In order to do so you should follow these steps for **each** Activity of your app: